javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 Losing the focus generally means: "the data has been entered", so we can run the code to check it or even to save it to the server and so on.

 There are important peculiarities when working with focus events.
-We'll do the best to cover them further on.
+We'll do our best to cover them further on.

 ## Events focus/blur